mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 > /opt/nginx/conf/sites_enabled/mcp.conf
 {% endhighlight %}

-And then final piece of the puzzle, we need an nginx `init.d` script to actually start it up at boot and to manage it and because we installed it via Passenger so it won't have one.
-So let's just say we've just got a stock one or we download it from the internet...
+As we installed nginx via Passenger, we will also need to make sure that we can control the web server and start it up on boot by creating an `init.d` script.
+Let's say we already have a stock one that we use and put that into place...

 {% highlight console %}
 # vi /etc/init.d/nginx
 {% endhighlight %}

-Make that executable...
+Make it executable...

 {% highlight console %}
 # chmod +x /etc/init.d/nginx
 {% endhighlight %}

-We're on Debian so we want to set it up to run at boot so we use `update-rc.d`...
+As we are using Debian, we need to use `update-rc.d` to start nginx up on boot...

 {% highlight console %}
 # update-rc.d -f nginx defaults
 {% endhighlight %}

-And then finally we can start up nginx.
+And then finally we can start up nginx ourselves for the first time.

 {% highlight console %}
 # /etc/init.d/nginx start
 Starting nginx: nginx
 {% endhighlight %}

-Now our server is totally set up and ready to go.
+Our server is now totally set up and ready to go.

-And then it's just a case of going back to our deployment tool of choice (we use Capistrano; we actually Webistrano which is a web front-end to Capistrano) and it's just a case of doing your usual steps.
-So we do a `deploy:setup` to create the directories you need...
+It's just a case of going back to our deployment tool of choice (say, Capistrano) and performing the usual first-time deploy procedure.
+So we do a `deploy:setup` to create the directories we need...

 {% highlight console %}
 $ cap deploy:setup
 {% endhighlight %}

-Do a quick `check`, make sure everything is OK...
+Do a quick `check` to make sure everything is OK...

 {% highlight console %}
 $ cap deploy:check
 {% endhighlight %}

-And then you can do your big first `deploy`; hopefully everything works and everything is fantastic.
+And then do our big first `deploy` (hoping that everything will work first time).

 {% highlight console %}
 $ cap deploy:cold
 {% endhighlight %}

-So, you know, that wasn't too bad if you've done it many times it's kind of second nature to you.
-I kind of want to say that there are a couple of big problems with doing stuff like this.
+You might not think that's too bad if you've done it many times before and it's become second nature to you but there are a few big problems with setting up servers in this way.

-The first is that it's not easily repeatable; I mean, fine, I just did that and maybe I've done it loads of times so I know how to do it but what if I want to run that on a second server?
-Or what if a colleague of mine wants to do the same thing on a different server?
-Or maybe you've only got one server and something's gone wrong, you want to wipe it back down, how do you do it again?
-I mean is it a case of you write all this down in a little script?
-I mean, there isn't really a canonical resource that you can go to and say "oh, this is how we set up a machine; this is how we did it" unless maybe you've got some audit trail when you're logging commands.
+* **It's not easily repeatable**: what if I want to run through the same process on a second server?
+What if a colleague of mine wants to run through the same process?
+Perhaps you only have one server but something has gone wrong and you need to re-do the process from scratch, how can you easily do that?
+Without writing down this procedure in some way, you have no canonical resource that describes how the server was set up and there is little audit trail for you to follow.

-The other problem is it's not consistent.
-What I mean by this is: I just ran a load of commands and when they were done I just knew that they'd been run but, OK, half an hour's passed: how do I know that it's still like that?
-How do I that someone hasn't logged in, maybe they've accidentally installed a new package, maybe they've uninstalled a gem, maybe some permissions got messed up.
-I mean I have no real way to be confident that stuff is as I left it unless things start blowing up which is less than ideal.
+* **It's not consistent**: I just ran a series of commands and was content with their output but, let's say an hour has passed, how confident can I be that the system is still in the state that I left it?
+What if someone else has logged in and accidentally deleted that `authorized_keys` file or perhaps subtly changed permissions somewhere critical?
+There isn't really a good way for me to be sure about things until they start breaking which is less than ideal.

-It's not really portable either because you saw how I was faffing with that `adduser` command: I couldn't remember on this machine whether I needed to do `-m` or not and that's because I had to worry about the specific platform.
-I used `apt-get`, I used `update-rc.d` which are Debian and Ubuntu things but what if it's a RedHat box?
-You know, that uses `yum` instead or `up2date` and I could argue why do you have to care about that level of detail?

-The other *really* big problem here is I had `sudo` access- I mean I had SSH access to start with and I had `sudo` access to a live machine.
-That's never really going to happen; hopefully that's a problem that a lot of you have.
-I definitely can't log into live servers so the way that I would actually do this in real life is maybe I'd have a ticket in JIRA that has a big load of instructions that says "you must run these commands" and maybe a little bit of explanation as to why you should do it.

-The biggest thing of all really is: people make mistakes.
-If I'm doing this, if I'm writing a big script in English, saying "you must run these commands", what if someone just misses a step or misunderstands something, maybe they do it in the wrong order?
-I mean, you can get into a really sticky situation if you miss one step out, maybe you won't realise until further down the chain that stuff has gone wrong and trying to unpick that is a total nightmare.
-So really there's just too much room for error here.
+* **It's not portable**: earlier, I had to check to see what flags I needed to pass to `adduser` as it differs from platform to platform.
+When I installed the dependencies for RVM, I used `apt-get`; when I wanted to start nginx up on boot, I used `update-rc.d` all because I knew I was using Debian.
+What if I wanted to run the same process on a RedHat or CentOS machine where I'd have to use `yum` and `chkconfig` instead?
+More importantly, why do I have to care what the exact flags to pass to `adduser` are?

+The other big problem is that all of this was done assuming that I could both SSH into a live server and also run commands as `root`; in a large organisation, that is extremely unlikely.
+I definitely do not have such authority and neither should I have so the real way this work would have to be done is to be described laboriously in a JIRA ticket.
+Perhaps I would write a list of instructions in English with a little justification for each command.

+That brings me to the most important weakness of all: **people make mistakes**.
+If I end up writing a script in English describing the commands to run, what happens if a step gets missed out?
+What if my explanation is ambiguous and there is a misunderstanding about the order in which commands need to be run?
+You can get into a sticky situation quite quickly and not realise until much further down the process and it might not be obvious or trivial to rectify.

-So maybe there's a better way.
-I would argue that there is and it's configuration management.
+Perhaps there is a better way to do this.
+I would argue that there is and it's called configuration management.

-First of all, what does that mean?
-It's quite a dry title, the management of configuration.
-What it's really about is, you might see this quote bandied around quite a lot: which is this idea of "Infrastructure as code".
-So I've been trying to think of the way to best sort of explain this: you know how some people say Cucumber is executable documentation?
-This is a similar sort of thing, if you could actually describe your entire- all your assumptions about a system, the permissions, the software you've got installed.
-If you could describe it not in an ambiguous language like English but actually some formal grammar, say something like Chef or Puppet then what you have there is one canonical resource.
-You can look at this file and say "I know exactly how this machine is set up".
-You've quite clearly described at quite a high level how things should be.
-There's kind of a, there's a thing about making these assumptions like how many times have you gone to a sysadmin and said "oh, can you just check the permissions on this file?" or "can you tell me what's in this config file?".
-What if you could just lay that all out and have it written down?
+Firstly, what does the term mean?
+It's quite a dry title and obviously refers to the management of configuration but what is important to grasp is the oft-cited idea of "infrastructure as code".
+Some people describe [Cucumber](http://cukes.info/) as "executable documentation" in that it is both human-readable and executable by machine to verify your business requirements; I would argue that "infrastructure as code" is a similar idea.
+Imagine if you could describe your infrastructure not in an ambiguous language like English but a formal grammar with something like Chef or Puppet: it would both describe the state of your servers in an unambiguous way but could also be executed to ensure consistency.

+How many times have you had to debug a problem with a system administrator by asking them to check the permissions or content of certain files?
+What if you could just state all these assumptions up front and in code?

-So there are two big solutions -- obviously there are many more -- but the two big ones in the Ruby community anyway are Opscodes' Chef and there's Puppet Labs' Puppet.
-Now I'm going to be talking about Puppet and using examples in Puppet and the only reason I do that is because that's what I use in my day job.
-It just so happened that when I joined they already had Puppet infrastructure there; I actually started learning Chef first but then discovered that actually we had Puppet running all the servers so that's the only reason I use it.
-I want to make it clear that it doesn't matter; there was a discussion on the mailing list last week about oh, should I use Chef or Puppet?
-I say get a feel for the different things that you want but the key sell is you should try configuration management: don't let the nuances of one put you off.
-I mean this talk is going to be about Puppet but Gareth's going to be talking about Chef so you can kind of get an idea of how the things work but generally just buy in to the idea of configuration management in the first place.
+There are two main solutions for configuration management in the Ruby community (obviously there are more but these are the two most popular at the moment): Opcode's Chef and Puppet Labs' Puppet.

+I'm going to be talking about and sharing examples written with Puppet because that's what I use in my day job.
+When I joined the company, there was already some existing Puppet infrastructure so it made sense to leverage that but I did actually start learning Chef before I found that out.
+I want to make it clear that it doesn't matter which tool you use; give both a go and see which you prefer but the key thing is to embrace configuration management in some form.
+Don't let the nuances of one put you off the concept as a whole.
+You will see Puppet examples from me but [Gareth Rushgrove will be showing examples with Chef][chef-vagrant].

-So we're going to start off with a little primer; so if you're never seen Puppet before and kind of describe how you have to think about things.
-So first up, Puppet kind of revolves around the idea of resources and this is one such resource:
+Let's start with a little primer; if you've never seen Puppet before, let's do some simple examples to show you how you need to start thinking about things.

+Firstly, Puppet revolves around the idea of resources and this is one such resource...

 {% highlight ruby %}
 user { 'henry':